The syntax of the

 - Others: ENV_ROOT/bin

-Under Windows, the pip-Win package installs virtualenv and makes it especially easy to set up different environments and switch between them.
+Under Windows, the pip-Win package makes it especially easy to set up different environments and switch between them.
 Under GNU/Linux and Mac OS, you switch environments at the command line.

 Supporting Multiple Operating Systems¶

 If you need to distribute your application for more than one OS, for example both Windows and Mac OS X, you must install PyInstaller on each platform and bundle your app separately on each.

 You can do this from a single machine using virtualization.
 The free virtualBox or the paid VMWare and Parallels allow you to run another complete operating system as a “guest”.
 You set up a virtual machine for each “guest” OS.
 In it you install Python, the support packages your application needs, and PyInstaller.